kma7/mobile-site-automation/README.md

 [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

 #Prerequisites
-You will need to have Node.js (Install the latest version of Node.js) and NPM (comes with Node) installed on your machine.
-Check out their project websites for more instructions
+You will need to have [Node.js](https://nodejs.org/en/) and NPM (comes with Node) installed on your machine.

 #Installation
 	$ cd <your projects folder>